FOUNDATION - Introduction to core concepts.

 Is this just for engineers and technical folks?
 Is it just about digital technology?

-No, the program is open to all undergraduate students in Canadian post-secondary institutions.
-However, it has been designed with a focus on those completing a program in a technical field like engineering, computer science, etc.
+No, the program is open to all undergraduate students in Canadian post secondary institutions.
+However, it has been designed with a focus on those in fields associated with the creation and application of technology (i.e. engineering, business, architecture, computer science, etc...)

 The program is not only about digital technology.
 It is to support anyone who's involved in the creation and application of all technology (physical, digital, biological).
 This includes in traditional sectors (i.e. mining) and emerging fields (i.e. crypto in finance).